kishorrit/MLF/Chapter 8.md

 ## Unit testing data
 If you build a model, you make assumptions about your data.
 For example, you assume that the data you feed into your time series model is actually a time series with dates that follow each other in order.
 You need to test your data to make sure this assumption is true.
 Especially live data that you receive once your model is already in production.
 Bad data might lead to poor model performance, which can be dangerous especially in a high stakes environment.

 Additionally, you need to test if your data is clean from things like personal information.
-If you buy data from a vendor and the vendor forgot to delete social security numbers from the dataset, you might still be on the hook for using peoples data without consent.
+As described in the section on privacy below, personal information is a liability you want to get rid of, unless you have good reasons and consent to use it.

 Since monitoring data quality is important when trading based on many data sources, Two Sigma, a hedge-fund, has created and open sourced a library for data monitoring.
 It is called marbles, see https://github.com/twosigma/marbles and builds on Pythons `unittest` library.
 You can install it with